Zero-knowledge proof: Zero knowledge types

+Zero-knowledge proof schemes can be constructed from various cryptographic primitives, such as hash-based cryptography, pairing-based cryptography, multi-party computation, or lattice-based cryptography.

 Applications

 Authentication systems

-Research in zero-knowledge proofs has been motivated by authentication systems where one party wants to prove its identity to a second party via some secret information (such as a password) but doesn't want the second party to learn anything about this secret.
+Research in zero-knowledge proofs has been motivated by authentication systems where one party wants to prove its identity to a second party via some secret information (such as a password) but does not want the second party to learn anything about this secret.
 This is called a "zero-knowledge proof of knowledge".
 However, a password is typically too small or insufficiently random to be used in many schemes for zero-knowledge proofs of knowledge.
 A zero-knowledge password proof is a special kind of zero-knowledge proof of knowledge that addresses the limited size of passwords.

-In April 2015, the Sigma protocol (one-out-of-many proofs) was introduced.
-In August 2021, Cloudflare, an American web infrastructure and security company decided to use the one-out-of-many proofs mechanism for private web verification using vendor hardware.
+In April 2015, the one-out-of-many proofs protocol (a Sigma protocol) was introduced.
+In August 2021, Cloudflare, an American web infrastructure and security company, decided to use the one-out-of-many proofs mechanism for private web verification using vendor hardware.

 Ethical behavior

 One of the uses of zero-knowledge proofs within cryptographic protocols is to enforce honest behavior while maintaining privacy.
 Roughly, the idea is to force a user to prove, using a zero-knowledge proof, that its behavior is correct according to the protocol.
 Because of soundness, we know that the user must really act honestly in order to be able to provide a valid proof.
 Because of zero knowledge, we know that the user does not compromise the privacy of its secrets in the process of providing the proof.